aispl/ais-maven-enforcer/README.md

       </dependencyGroupVersionCheck>
     </rules>

-'org.springframework' and 'org.slf4j' will be checked independently.
+`org.springframework` and `org.slf4j` will be checked independently.